 Sometimes, “professional fees,” which include paying for a radiologist to read and interpret your images, are included in the total cost.
 However, if your case requires an additional set of eyes or special expertise, you may get another bill for consultation fees.

-Another cost you might get billed for is the technical/facility charge.
-This may include medical imaging equipment, facilities, and the technicians who are there to assist you during the procedure and who operate the imaging equipment.
+Another expense you might get billed for is the technical/facility charge.
+This may include medical imaging equipment, facilities, and the technicians who assist you during the procedure and operate the imaging equipment.

-Considering that an MRI of just the brain can cost as much as $5500 (depending on where you live), you probably think that the cost of a whole body MRI would be unaffordable.
+Considering that the average cost of an MRI of the neck (cervical spine) is $6,150 (depending on where you live), you probably think that a whole-body MRI would be unaffordable.

-Ezra facilities in San Francisco, Los Angeles, New York, and Greater Miami use cutting-edge 3T MRI machines.
+Ezra partner facilities in San Francisco, Los Angeles, New York, New Jersey, Las Vegas and Greater Miami use cutting-edge 3T MRI machines.
 The entire scan usually takes between 30 minutes and an hour.
-If you choose to have a consultation, results will typically be available in about two weeks after your scan and will be delivered to you via a telehealth visit with an ezra clinician.
+If you choose to have a consultation, results will typically be available about 5-7 days after your scan and will be delivered to you via a telehealth visit with an Ezra clinician.

 Ezra makes getting an MRI a comfortable and convenient experience.
-Booking your scan is easy, and it’s entirely online.
-When you arrive for your scan, ezra provides a pair of comfy pajamas and earplugs.
-In some imaging centers, you can scan while listening to your chosen Spotify playlist.
+Booking your full-body MRI scan is easy, and it’s entirely online.
+When you arrive for your scan, Ezra provides a pair of comfy pajamas and earplugs, or you can scan while listening to your favorite YouTube channel or Spotify playlist.

-The best part is that ezra doesn’t require insurance and you don’t need a referral from your primary care provider to schedule a scan.
+The best part is that Ezra doesn’t require insurance and you don’t need a referral from your primary care provider to schedule a scan.
 Our clinician or medical provider will write the necessary medical orders when they assess you are a good fit for the service.
 Early detection saves lives.
 Book your Full Body Scan today.